hodgespodge/hodgespodge.github.io/src/routes/about.md

 Thanks for visting my website!

-- Firstly, I'm a North Carolina native from the Asheville area.
+I'm a North Carolina native from the Asheville area.
 Currently I'm enjoying living in the Triangle area.
+This website is mostly for professional stuff so the personal information might be a bit limited.
+Shoot me a message on LinkedIn and we can chat.

 ## Education